 1. What’s included in the Cover

 The problem with most motorists is that they rush into buying auto insurance blindly.
 This denies them an opportunity to understand what they are getting themselves into.
 Before you sign on the dotted line, it’s advisable you read between the lines of the car insurance information.
 This helps in ensuring that you know what the policy covers and what it doesn’t.
+Use an online service to get the quotes you need, which could be SR-22 car insurance if you’re a high-risk driver.
 Once you have read the terms and conditions of the policy, you will not be disappointed when the insurance provider fails to honor your claim if it’s not part of the policy.
 For instance, you will know if the insurance provider can replace your car if it’s torched by angry mobs or if it’s struck by lightning.

 2. Comprehensive vs. Third Party Cover